tfeb/dsm/README.md

 [^3]:	Or should be!

-[^4]:	Note that this is 11 lines, including the code to handle docstrings, which is 5 of those lines.
+[^4]:	Note that this is 12 lines, 6 of which is code to handle docstrings.

 [^5]:	I think you should always do this, anyway.